HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     ]
 ```

-Then sort the above array in descending order for the `v` key value, and the result is:
+Then sort the above array in descending order for `v` key value, and the result is:

 ```json
     [